Stormix/faker-factory/README.md

 # Faker Factory

 A small utility for creating fake models using a factory function.
-This factory is inspired by Laravel's factory function and assumes a class model similar to Eloquent.
+This factory is inspired by Laravel's factory function that will work with Mongoose models.

 ### Example Registration